 Over to the right, far in the distance, I noticed even more white chedis atop some distant crags below.
 I squinted at the spot, trying to wrap my head around how the workers were able to place them there without getting killed.

 Perhaps one day, a documentary will come out about the temple’s construction.
 Yet I also wouldn’t have a problem with never getting to peek behind the curtain.
 The mystery of its construction only helps add to Wat Chalermprakiat’s intrigue.

 During your visit, one thing you’ll notice all around the area are multiple pieces of long white rope.
 Not only are there threads inside the small structures, but they’ve even been tied across the mountaintop, connecting distant pagodas to one another!
 But why?

 According to local Buddhist belief, things like relics and sacred parts of a temple are energetically charged with spiritual energy.
 One way to transfer this energy from one object to another, or share it amongst multiple objects, is with a white thread.

 Buddhists believe them to act as something of an electric cable, but for spiritual energy rather than electricity.
-While by no means uncommon at temples in Thailand, it’s certainly something to see here spread across an entire mountain peak.
+While by no means uncommon at temples in Thailand, it’s certainly something to see here spread across entire mountain peaks.